Milaakk/Customer-Segmentation-and-Clustering/README.md

 ### Objective market segmentation :
-* Divide our mall target into approachable groups .
+* Dividing our mall target into approachable groups .

-* Create subset of a market based on demographics behavior criteria to Better understand the target for marketing activities.
+* Creating subset of a market based on demographics behavior criteria to Better understand the target for marketing activities.

 ### Overall, the project aims to identify the most important customer segments for the mall, allowing the marketing team to better tailor their campaigns and improve the shopping experience for customers.